 Algorithmic trading with IG

-Build your own algorithms, or use off-the-shelf solutions, to place spread bets and trade CFDs
+Build your own algorithms, or use off-the-shelf solutions, to trade CFDs

 Use cutting-edge trading strategies to monitor the order book and manage your execution

 Add advanced algorithmic strategies to your trading at no extra cost